El Dorado County Academic Decathlon Competition

 Winning students receive medals – gold, silver and bronze.
 The winning team from our county competition travels to state competition.
 Teams who win state competitions go on to compete at the national level.

 Our county program has been successful for over 30 years due, in part, to the efforts of over 150 volunteers serving in various capacities: speech and interview judges, testing proctors, computer programmer, registrar or master of ceremonies.
 Contributions of time or any dollar amount are gratefully accepted.
-For more information regarding the Academic Decathlon, call the Communications office at 530-295-2411.
+For more information regarding the Academic Decathlon or if you would like to volunteer, call the Communications office at 530-295-2457 or 530-295-2411.